8 games live as part of this week's GAA TV and streaming coverage

 Saturday

-- 12pm: Spórt TG4 YouTube – Laois v Galway – All-Ireland minor hurling championship.
+- 2pm: GAAG0 – Cork v Louth – All-Ireland senior football qualifier.

-- 2pm: GAAGO – Leitrim v Antrim – Tailteann Cup Round 1.
+- 4pm: Sky Sports Arena – Mayo v Monaghan – All-Ireland senior football qualifier.

-- 2.30pm: TG4 – Meath v Dublin – Leinster senior ladies football final.
+- 5pm: GAAGO – Clare v Meath – All-Ireland senior football qualifier.

-- 5pm: RTÉ 2 – Dublin v Kildare – Leinster senior football final.
+- 7pm: RTÉ 2 – Galway v Kilkenny – Leinster senior hurling final.

 Sunday

-- 1.45pm: RTÉ 2 – Galway v Roscommon – Connacht senior football final.
+- 1.30pm: RTÉ 2 – Armagh v Tyrone - All-Ireland senior football qualifier.

-- 4pm: RTÉ 2 & BBC Northern Ireland - Derry v Donegal – Ulster senior football final.
+- 4pm: RTÉ 2 - Clare v Limerick – Munster senior hurling final.